nsaphra/nsaphra.github.io/content/post/bsky.md

 - I removed a lot of the politics from my non-focused feeds through `Settings -> Moderation -> Muted Words & Tags` where I added: "Trump", "RFK", and "Elon".

 I hadn't been using Discover lately because it was all politics, but it's looking much better now!

+I'd also add the new [ML Feed Blend](https://bsky.app/profile/smcgrath.phd/feed/MLBlend) to your mix, which is based on a user whitelist.